Art. 603. Definitions

 his physical appearance or functioning.

-(25) "Reasonable efforts" means the exercise of ordinary diligence and care by
+(26) "Reasonable efforts" means the exercise of ordinary diligence and care by the

 other than the parent or caretaker during or after the course of an investigation of abuse and

-neglect to secure the child's protection and safeguard the child's welfare.
+neglect to secure the child's health, welfare, and safety.

-(27) "Safety plan" means a plan for the purpose of assuring a child's health and safety
+(30) "Safety plan" means a plan for the purpose of assuring a child's health, welfare,

-by imposing conditions for the child to safely remain in the home, or, after a child has been
+and safety by imposing conditions for the child to safely remain in the home, or, after a child

-removed from the home, for the continued placement of the child with a custodian and terms
+has been removed from the home, for the continued placement of the child with a custodian

-for contact between the child and his parents or other persons.
+and terms for contact between the child and the child's parents or other persons.

 Acts 1991, No. 235, §6, eff.
 Jan.
 1, 1992; Acts 1992, No. 705, §1, eff.
 July 6, 1992;